AllKind/ipset_list/README.md

 ipset set listing wrapper script written for the bash shell.
 It allows you to match and display sets, headers and elements in various ways.
+The result can be saved to a file containing the ipset commands needed to create the representation of the query.

 Features: